 Submitted by Glenn Burgess

-- VOY: "Alter Ego" - Voyager monitored an inversion nebula for several days observing a number of plasma string flare-ups.
+- VOY: "Alter Ego" - Voyager monitors an inversion nebula for several days, observing a number of plasma string flare-ups.

 Origin unknown.
 Used in medical containment fields of the previous century.

 - TNG: "Hollow Pursuits" - No longer used.
 Causes adverse reactions with equipment.
 If brought to -200°C, it becomes inert.
-It was in spread into the ship when a broken seal on a medical sample container.
+It spreads into the ship when a seal of a medical sample container breaks.

 Naturally occurring.
 Used in ion drive propulsion.
 An atom or group of atoms that carries a positive or negative electric charge.

-- TOS: "Spock's Brain" - Used to propel the space ship that carried descendants of an advanced civilization who boarded the Enterprise and stole Spock's brain.
-Scotty marveled at its design at first sight, saying that "they could teach us a thing or two."
-Well, real ion drive isn't really *that* advanced and would be incapable of FTL propulsion.
+- TOS: "Spock's Brain" - Used to propel the space ship that carries descendants of an advanced civilization who board the Enterprise and steal Spock's brain.
+Scotty marvels at its design at first sight, saying that "they could teach us a thing or two."
+Well, real ion drive isn't really that advanced and would be incapable of FTL propulsion.

 Artificially generated by crew.
 Energy pulse that may be created with the deflector dish.
 Presumably just a bunch of charged atoms (ions).

-- "Star Trek Generations" - An ionic pulse generated by the navigational deflector was used to trigger the cloaking device of Lursa and B'Etor's ship so their shields would drop and the Enterprise could destroy them.
+- "Star Trek Generations" - An ionic pulse generated by the navigational deflector is used to trigger the cloaking device of Lursa and B'Etor's ship so their shields would drop and the Enterprise can destroy them.

 Artificially generated by crew.
 Has characteristic "magnetic flux density".
 These sound like "ion-forming" particles.
 Not really a precise name.

-- TNG: "Power Play" - Used to create a containment field for the "spirits" of alien escapees of a penal colony when they attempted to possess the crew.
+- TNG: "Power Play" - Used to create a containment field for the "spirits" of alien escapees of a penal colony when they attempt to possess the crew.

 Naturally occurring.
 Apparently an element.

-- TOS: "Requiem for Methuselah" - The irillium rendered the ryetalyn inert and therefore unusable in combating an epidemic that the crew was trying to prevent on another planet (see ryetalyn).
+- TOS: "Requiem for Methuselah" - The irillium renders the ryetalyn inert and therefore unusable in combating an epidemic that the crew is trying to prevent on another planet.

 Naturally occurring.
 A neurotransmitter in Trills which maintains the link between symbiont and host.

 - DS9: "Equilibrium" - If the isoboramine level gets too low, the symbiont must be removed or will die.
-Dax had a low isoboramine count from the hallucinations of Joran Dax.
+Dax has a low isoboramine count from the hallucinations of Joran Dax.